 — techniques that programmers can use to avoid the vulnerability.

-Mitigations for vulnerabilities listed in Clause 7 do not include the use of programming language-specific features or choices but consist of alternate design choices or programming techniques.
+Mitigations for vulnerabilities listed in Clause 7 generally do not include the use of programming language-specific features or choices but consist of alternate design choices or programming techniques.

 Annex A is a categorization of the vulnerabilities of this document by general topic areas.

-Annex B summarizes information for language designers cited in Clause 6.
+Annex B summarizes information for language designers cited in the subclauses of Clause 6 entitled “Implications for language design and evolution”.

-Annex C provides a template for the writing of programming language specific standards that would become Parts of ISO/IEC 24772 and that explain how the vulnerabilities from Clause 6 are realized in that programming language (or show how they are absent), and how they can be mitigated in language-specific terms.

 Throughout this document the font courier is used for tokens typically present in programming languages, such as false and true, but also for representative program samples from actual programming languages.

 General vulnerability issues and primary avoidance mechanisms